Psychology

 Clinical field placement within a facility offering psychological services.
 Field placement of 60 clock hours per credit hour.
 LMU retains ultimate control and supervision of the practicum.
 Prerequisite: Approval of the instructor / Program Director.
 As needed.

-Weekly seminar, including a supervised internship experience of 60 clock hours, during the senior year with an approved agency or organization offering psychological services.
-Lincoln Memorial University retains ultimate control and supervision of the internship.
-Prerequisite: Permission of Instructor.
-Spring.
+Seminar and supervised internship experience for students enrolled in the Counseling / Practice concentration.
+It involves 60-120 clock hours, during the senior year with an approved agency or organization offering psychological services.
+LMU retains ultimate control and supervision of the internship.
+Prerequisites: PSYC 100, PSYC 375, PSYC 380, Senior standing, and Permission of Instructor.
+Corequisite: PSYC 498Z.
+Spring